 The construction of these maps requires special care and will be detailed further below.
 The bivariate approximant over the reference element $\Box$ is obtained by blending the approximants over the four charts

-where $w_j (\vec{\xi}_j )$ and $ \vec p_j(\vec \xi_j )$ are the blending function and the vector of local basis functions on the chart domain~$\hat \Omega_j$, respectively.
-As mentioned in Section~\ref{sec:univariateBasis}, the blending functions~$w_j (\vec{\xi}_j )$ are obtained by taking the tensor-product of the univariate blending functions~\eqref{eq:weightFun}.
+where $w_j (\vec{\xi}_j )$ and $ \vec p_j(\vec \xi_j )$ are the blending functions and the vector of local basis functions on the chart domain~$\hat \Omega_j$, respectively.
+As mentioned in Section~\ref{sec:univariateBasis}, the blending functions~$w_j (\vec{\xi}_j )$ are obtained by taking the tensor-product of univariate blending functions~\eqref{eq:weightFun}.
 Next, the coefficients~$\vec \alpha_j$ are to be expressed in dependence of the vertex coefficients collected in the array~$\vec f$.
 The number of unique vertices in the union of the four charts~\mbox{$\cup_{j=1}^4 \hat \Omega_j$} is not fixed and depends on the valences $v_j$ of the four vertices of the element.
 Hence, a least-squares projection is applied to express~\eqref{eq:bivApprox} in dependence of the vertex coefficients

 where we used~\mbox{$\vec \alpha_j = \vec A_j \vec P_j \vec f$} on each chart~$\hat \Omega_j$.
 Here,~$\vec P_j$ is the gather matrix and~$\vec A_j$ the least-squares projection matrix.
-It is evident that the number of polynomial coefficients in~$\vec \alpha_j$ must not be greater than the number of vertices in the chart domain~\mbox{$\hat \Omega_j$.} It is worth mentioning that the projection matrix~$\vec A_j$ depends only on the valence~$v_j$ of the vertex and the chosen local approximant~$\vec p_j$ so that it can be precomputed and tabulated.
-Finally, the array of basis functions are defined with
+It is evident that the number of polynomial coefficients in~$\vec \alpha_j$ must not be greater than the number of vertices in the chart domain~\mbox{$\hat \Omega_j$.} It is worth mentioning that the projection matrix~$\vec A_j$ depends only on the valence~$v_j$ of the vertex and the chosen local basis function~$\vec p_j$ so that it can be precomputed and tabulated.
+Finally, the array of basis functions is defined with